 Okay, so maybe they aren’t the refined sugars that you typically see.
 They are sweeteners like maple syrup, sugar beet syrup, and coconut sugar.

-Yes, these are healthier versions of sugar, but if they are added in massive quantities to the packaged food, then you are still getting a ton of sugar per serving.
+Yes, these are less refined versions of sugar, but if they are added in massive quantities to the packaged food, then you are still getting a ton of sugar per serving.

 12 FOODS THAT CONTAIN HIDDEN SUGAR